Skip to main content

 Overcoming the challenge of the complexity of due diligence

-The complexity of due diligence fundamentally requires a very well-planned approach.
-We at IQX have a very detailed “Due Diligence Criteria Catalog” to cover all questions that need to be clarified in the various specialist areas.
+The complexity of due diligence necessitates a very well-planned approach.
+At IQX, we have developed a highly detailed "Due Diligence Criteria Catalog" to address all relevant questions across the various specialist areas.

 "Classic" phases of due diligence

-1. The strategic planning of the takeover
+1. The strategic planning of the acquisition

 2. Careful execution of due diligence